Mr Keith Bryant - Chair of Governors

 Mr Martin Webster

 Martin has been a governor at Welton school for over 6 years and has just retired from his post as Chair of Governors.
 He is now an Associate Governor at the school.
-His responsibilities include health and safety and Outdoor Learning.
+He has responsibility for health and safety.
 Martin is keen to maintain links with the school as the retired Caretaker and spends a lot of his time at his home in France.

 Mrs Rosemary Jennings

-Rosemary is delighted to be a Parent Governor for Welton Primary School.
+Rosemary is delighted to be a Co-Opted Governor for Welton Primary School.
 Her two children attend the school and both she and her husband have careers in Education.
 She works part time in an East Riding Secondary School where she teaches History, and has enjoyed time as a leader in a Primary School as well as an advisor for the Local Authority.

 As a Governor, Rosemary chairs the Finance and General Purposes Committee which looks over all the financial decisions made in school alongside health and safety and site issues.
-She also enjoys being a link to the Governor team for the Humanities and Foundation curriculum in school.
+She also enjoys being a link to the Governor team for the Humanities (Geography and History) and Foundation curriculum in school.
 This sees her undertaking regular visits into school to meet with staff and pupils.